JiaoZhang-Amanda/CS-interview/Networking/Networking Security Interview Q.md

 ______
 ## [Basic Network Attacks]
+### What are the possible results of an attack on a computer network?
+* Loss or corruption of sensitive data that is essential for a company’s survival and success
+* Diminished reputation and trust among customers
+* The decline in value with shareholders
+* Reduced brand value
+* Reduction in profits

 ### 1. Virus
 A virus is not self-executable; it requires the user’s interaction to infects a computer and spread on the network.
 An example is an email with a malicious link or malicious attachment.
 When a recipient opens the attachment or clicks the link, the malicious code gets activated and circumvents the systems security controls and makes they inoperable.
 In this case, the user inadvertently corrupts the device.